Floquet engineering of many-body states by the ponderomotive potential: Light enhanced electron-electron attraction

 In this section, we consider the infrared phonon coupled to a general inversion-even electronic degree of freedom $\phi$:

-Note that $\phi$ is in general a functional of electronic degrees of freedom which may also contain time derivatives, and reduces to $\phi=g_e \rho$ in the simple case discussed by the main text.
+Note that $\phi$ is in general a functional of electronic degrees of freedom which may also contain time derivatives, and reduces to $\phi=g_e \rho$ in the simple case discussed in section~\ref{sec:sc}.
 After adding the damping rate $\gamma$ of the phonon, the Keldysh version~\cite{Kamenev.book,Altland.2010} of the Lagrangian is written as

 to linear order in $\phi_q$, where $T$ is the temperature of the bath.
-Integrating out $X$ and looking for the $O(\phi_q)$ term according to \equa{eqnSI:action_phi}, one obtains the exact Ponderomotive force for $\phi$:
+Integrating out $X$ and looking for the $O(\phi_q)$ term according to \equa{eqnSI:Z}, one obtains the exact ponderomotive force for $\phi$:

 where $\chi_R$ and $\chi_A$ are the retarded and advanced response functions of the IR phonon.

 Note that $F_0$ is not induced by the drive, but is the contribution to $F_{\text{P}}$ arising from the equilibrium quantum/thermal fluctuations in $X$: